 These solid implants provide a comfortable alternative to complete or partial dentures for many patients because the material is difficult to crack, easy to clean, and won’t decay in the mouth.
 Comparatively little gum or jawbone work needs to be completed as well, meaning the process of installing an implant can be done in a couple of appointments rather than being stretched out over 4-6 months.

 The best way to determine whether or not you require a dental implant is by meeting with a qualified dentist.
-The dentist will perform a visual and tactile exam of your gums and teeth before taking several x-rays to make a 2D or 3D model of your teeth, gums, and jawbone.
-During the x-ray, the dentist can see deep patches of decay or any other issues that could necessitate a tooth being removed and replaced.
+The dentist in Rancho Santa Margarita will perform a visual and tactile exam of your gums and teeth before taking several x-rays to make a 2D or 3D model of your teeth, gums, and jawbone.
+During the x-ray, the dentist near me can see deep patches of decay or any other issues that could necessitate a tooth being removed and replaced.

 The most common reasons why someone might need an implant are damage caused by injury or decay.
 A teenager who has multiple teeth knocked out during a hockey game, for example, could qualify for replacement through implants because their teeth will never return.
 Cracked and damaged bases can be removed, and the new models can be installed.